-The Night Comes for Us is director Timo Tjahjanto’s follow up to his 2016 action movie Headshot and is premiering on Netflix.
+Netflix release The Night Comes for Us is director Timo Tjahjanto’s follow up to his 2016 action movie Headshot.
 It’s a kinetic, bloody action movie utilising Indonesian Pencak Silat martial arts, cinematically popularised in The Raid movies.

 Ito (Joe Taslim) is an enforcer for a Triad operating out of the infamous Golden Triangle.
 He is a member of a group of high level operatives who go to extreme measures in service of the Triad.
 These merciless enforcers are known as The Six Seas.